photoprism/photoprism/README.md

 organized.
 At the same time, traditional desktop software like Adobe Lightroom lacks many features and can only be used on a single computer.

-That's why started working on an easy-to-use application that can be hosted at home or on a private server.
-The first step was a working proof-of-concept which got completed in September 2018.
+That's why we started working on an easy-to-use application that can be hosted at home or on a private server.
+The first step was a proof-of-concept which got completed in September 2018.

 You can import all your photos from a local directory and they are